 All CCCU institutions demonstrate responsible financial operations, have institutional practices that reflect high ethical standards, and operate all financial and fundraising activities consistent with the standards of the Evangelical Council for Financial Accountability.

 CCCU governing and associate members have a continuing institutional policy and practice, effective throughout membership, to hire as full-time faculty members and administrators only persons who profess faith in Jesus Christ.

-CCCU governing and associate members voluntarily agree to align as institutions with these advocacy positions.
+CCCU Governing and Associate members support the CCCU in upholding these principles.
 In addition, the Council’s own services, advocacy, employment practices, and student programs will be consistent with these alignments and Christian beliefs and principles.

 These principles inform and guide the CCCU advocacy work, as decided by the Board of Directors.
 These advocacy positions change over time, but they currently include positions such as: